RhoTau42/SSH-Hardening/README.md

 # SSH-Hardening
-This was my first project ever when i studied Cyber Security
+This was my first project ever when I studied Cyber Security

 This script will harden your SSH service on your machine.
 USE WITH CAUTION! it's very easy to get locked out of the service if you don't know what you are doing.